 The purpose of this TWEMP is to ensure the continued protection of the environment and waterways within our region.

 Council's dedicated Building and Plumbing Compliance Department will assist businesses throughout the process of implementing the TWEMP through ongoing awareness, educational and operational activities and support.

-If your business generates any of the above waste, you will need to submit an Application for Trade Waste Approval (PDF, 557KB).
+If your business generates any of the above waste, you will need to submit an Application for Trade Waste (PDF, 590KB).

 If you wish to cancel an existing Trade Waste Approval, you will need to complete and submit an Application for Trade Waste Approval.
 If this applies to you, please fill out our Application to Cancel Trade Waste Approval (PDF, 570KB)

 For further information regarding trade waste requirements, please see the Plumbing Fact and Information Sheets box above.